Carmen L Lopez, LMHC, M. Ed., School Adjustment Counselor

 Jennifer Allen

-Jennifer holds trainer certifications through the National Academy of Sports Medicine and Revelation Wellness.
-She has also has been certified and trained in many health and fitness disciples including Arthritis, Cancer, sports nutrition and behavioral change.
-She has also developed worksite wellness programs for her local YMCA.
+Jennifer holds her Personal Training Certification through the National Academy of Sports Medicine.
+She is also certified in Life, Mental Health and Trauma Informed Coaching through The American Association of Christian Counselors, and is Live Well Certified with Revelation Wellness.
+She has also been certified and trained in many health and fitness disciplines including Arthritis, Cancer, sports nutrition, and behavioral change.
+Along the way, Jennifer has developed worksite wellness programs for her local YMCA providing guidance and leadership.

 Melissa Stetson